derekxkwan/pdkvabs/README.md

 - dkpolargraph~ - graph a real fft analysis in polar coords
 - dkpolyish1 - polyish abs with no note off
 - dkpulsewidth~ - pulse width modulation
-- dkrandom~ - abstraction simulating the output of the Max/MSP rand~ object.
 - dkroute2~ - one to two signal router
 - dkscaledeg_van - borrowed from SuperCollider's Scale object.
 Maps scale degrees to midi notes.
 Arguments are scale and starting midi note.
 Vanilla version of my scaledeg external using tables
 - dkselector - a row of 32 toggle boxes whose values are stored in an array (name passed by argument, requires cyclone)